 Her work has been wildly featured and has earned many awards, nominations and publications, amongst which the Gestalten’s Papercraft series, the ABC Triple J Awards, the British Film Institute BUG London Festival and the Clermont-Ferrand Short Film Festival.

-Beatrice is currently represented by La Pac and Forever Pictures in Paris and London.
+Beatrice is currently represented by La Pac in Paris.